UPPS 04.04.11 - University Classification and Compensation

 PROCEDURES FOR EXTRA COMPENSATION FOR TEACHING ACTIVITIES

-Full-time unclassified staff employees or split appointees receive extra compensation for academic instruction performed beyond the normal 40-hour required work week.
-UPPS No. 04.04.12, Compensation in Excess of Base Annual Salary for Staff, establishes the responsibility for determining the appropriateness of such payments.
+Full-time, unclassified staff employees or split appointees receive extra compensation for academic instruction performed beyond the normal 40-hour required work week.
+UPPS No. 04.04.12, Pay Above Base Annual Salary for Staff, establishes the responsibility for determining the appropriateness of such payments.
 Only unclassified employees will receive compensation for teaching activities.
 Classified employees may not receive compensation nor participate in teaching activities.

-For split appointees (i.e., employees with both faculty and unclassified staff appointments as a part of the employees’ normal workloads), the following guidelines will apply:
+For split appointees (e.g., employees with both faculty and unclassified staff appointments as a part of the employees’ normal workloads), the following guidelines will apply:

 Split appointees can have a unique pay rate for each appointment.

 The employee must secure prior supervisory approval, as well as concurrence from the appropriate divisional vice president.
 Employees should note they will not receive any state-granted longevity compensation for the duration of the teaching contract.

 The State Comptroller’s Office has declared that only full-time, non-academic employees of higher education are eligible for state-granted longevity payments.
 Also, full-time, non-academic employment is defined as an employee who does not teach an academic course or who is not paid in full or in part from the line item faculty salaries.

 If, however, a staff employee teaches a weekend or night course and receives compensation in addition to a full-time salary, longevity payments will continue as long as a full 40-hour work week is observed.